agrumery/aGrUM/wrappers/pyagrum/doc/sphinx/CausalModel.rst

 pyAgrum provides a set of tools to perform causal inference and estimate causal effects from data.
 This includes the ability to identify interventions, compute causal impacts, and evaluate the effects of interventions on observed variables.

 .. note::
-    In the figure above, the `pyagrum.causal` module can use a LaTeX special arrow (:math:`\hookrightarrow`) to compactly represent an intervention.
+    The causal module can use a LaTeX special arrow (:math:`\hookrightarrow`) to compactly represent an intervention.
 By default, it uses the classical "do" notation.
 You can change this behavior using the following configuration keys:

     .. code-block:: python

             pyagrum.config["causal","latex_do_prefix"]="\hookrightarrow("
             pyagrum.config["causal","latex_do_suffix"]=")"

-A :class:`pyagrum.causal.CausalModel` extends a :class:`pyagrum.BayesNet` with latent (hidden) variables and explicit causal assumptions.
+A :class:`pyagrum.CausalModel` extends a :class:`pyagrum.BayesNet` with latent (hidden) variables and explicit causal assumptions.
 It is the entry point for do-calculus reasoning and causal effect identification.